MARTIMM/question-answer/docs/content-docs/setup/structures.md

 #### Notes
 * Default fieldtype is QAEntry
-* Boolean values like required, hide is `False` if not mentioned.
+* Boolean values like required and hide is `False` if not mentioned.
-* Default values are '' or 0 when absent.
+* Other values are '' or 0 by default when absent.
 Min and Max are -Inf and Inf when absent.
 * Select lists in a question descriptions are always arrays.
 * Defaults are always single valued.
 * Callback and action names are keys referring to method names in a user class.
 To provide this information there are several routines defined for this in **QA::QATypes**.

 ### Answer value format to questions

-Result returned from the QA dialog is a **Hash**.
-The keys to a questions answer is following a path through the sheet name, set name and questions name like shown below
+The result returned from the QA dialog is a **Hash**.
+The keys to a questions answer is following a path through the sheet name, set name and questions name like shown below;

 ```
 page-name1 => {